NeuroShop Virtual Supermarket

 F4H Image Collection

 We developed a standardised food image set.
-The images have been used in the following papers:

 If you want to use the images, please read the information below carefully: